quentin452/OptimizationsAndTweaks/README.md

 ## Optimization

 Use batch processing approach to spawn mobs.
 This can reduce the overhead of spawning mobs one at a time.

+Use batch processing approach to leaf decay.
+This can reduce the overhead of spawning mobs one at a time.